EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-backend-actions.md

   * `label`, is the text displayed in the button or link associated with the action.
 If not defined, the action label is the *humanized* version of its `name` option.
-  * `class`, is the CSS class or classes applied to the link or button used to render the action.
+  * `css_class`, is the CSS class or classes applied to the link or button used to render the action.
   * `icon`, is the name of the FontAwesome icon displayed next to the link or inside the button used to render the action.
 You don't have to include the `fa-` prefix of the icon name (e.g. to display the icon of a user, don't